Determine Cost of Care

 Many Veterans qualify for cost-free health care services based on a compensable service-connected condition or other qualifying factors.

-Providing your health insurance information may reduce or eliminate your copay.
-Veterans with health insurance may choose to use those sources of coverage as a supplement to their VA benefits.
-Payments usually cover Veterans' copay expenses for VA health care.
-Having other health insurance does not affect your eligibility for VA health care.
+Providing health insurance information may reduce or eliminate copays.
+Veterans with health insurance may choose to use their private health insurance to supplement their VA benefits.
+Payments from private health insurance usually cover copay expenses for VA health care.
+Having private health insurance does not affect eligibility for VA health care.